Annotated Ethereum Roadmap

 • SNARK for Verkle proofs – By merging Verkle proofs into a single SNARK, blocks will contain a short standalone proof about the parts of the state they modify, so it won’t be necessary to verify the whole state of block N-1 to verify that block N modified it correctly.

-• SNARK for consensus state transition – Move away from trust-minimized sync committees onto fully trustless verification of everything happening on the consensus layer
+• SNARK for consensus state transition – Move away from the merely trust-minimized sync committees onto fully trustless verification of everything happening on the consensus layer

 • SNARK for L1 EVM – Leveraging the efforts done by rollup teams on zk-EVM by integrating it in L1 directly